 There are several tools available in the market to monitor the volume increase in a particular crypto which helps in identifying such schemes.

 I know some people make money like this but I am not one of them and I would suggest you stay away from it too.

 The most sophisticated form of scam.

-In this type of crypto scam, scammers make fake Twitter and Facebook accounts to impersonate the actual legit project or the person behind it.
+In this type of crypto scam, scammers make fake Twitter and Facebook account to impersonate the actual legit project or the person behind it.